KK Sloboda Užice: History

-Due to the dissolution of SFR Yugoslavia, the club continues to compete in the FR Yugoslavia First League.
-In the 1991–92 season, the club achieved 7th place, but the next season it was relegated.
+After the dissolution of SFR Yugoslavia, the club continues to compete in the FR Yugoslavia First League.
+In the 1991–92 season, the club placed 7th, but the next season it was relegated.
 From 1991 to 2006 the club changed its name four times.
 By 2001, the club was called Užice.
-Then from 2001 to 2004 - Forma Play Off and from 2004 to 2006 - Gradina.
-After 53 years since its inception the club has returned to its original name - Sloboda.
+Then from 2001 to 2004, Forma Play Off.
+From 2004 to 2006, Gradina.
+After 53 years of its existence the club has returned to its original name.
+Sloboda.

-In the 2006–07 season club become champion of the Serbian Regional League and achieved promotion to the Basketball League of Serbia B. The club spent two seasons there and due to poor results in second season it has been relegated.
+The club won the Serbian Regional League 2006–07 season title and was promoted to the Basketball League of Serbia B. The club spent two seasons there and due to poor results in second season it has been relegated.
 In the season 2009–10 the club competed in the Serbian League, but they agreed with the Mašinac to replace rank because of difficult financial situation in Kraljevo.
 The Sloboda moved to the Basketball League of Serbia and BC Mašinac moved to the Serbian League and received a fee of 5 million dinars.

-In his debut season in the highest men's basketball competition in Serbia, the Sloboda has been ranked 9th, with 12 wins and 14 defeats.
+In its debut season in top flight men's basketball competition in Serbia, Sloboda has been ranked 9th, with 12 wins and 14 defeats.
 Next season the club has ranked a place lower than last year with 11 wins and 15 defeats.
-In 2013 the Sloboda achieved a big success in recent club history gaining spot in the 2013 Radivoj Korać Cup quarterfinal against Serbian powerhouse Partizan.
+In 2013 Sloboda had increased its reputation when club history reached the 2013 Radivoj Korać Cup quarterfinal contesting the Serbian powerhouse Partizan.